MichaelSexton21/ArtLine/README.md

 ## Code Ocean Setup
 * Create a new capsule from this repository
+  * If you are using Edge, make sure to create a new capsule with "Copy from Public Git"
 * Select the environment:
   * Saas: "Python (3.8.1, miniconda 4.8.2)"
   * VPC: "Python (3.8.1, miniconda 4.8.2, jupyterlab 2.1.1)"